It had its time of glory in the past. In ancient Greece, philosophy

 disconnected from practice, because, in fact, there is no better

-way to understand rationality, that by practicing it.
+way to understand rationality, than by practicing it.
 Which philosophers usually

 utterly fail at, despite their claims.